Batwa

 - Future Challenges

-- Challenges include cultural preservation, economic marginalization, and adapting to environmental changes.
+- Challenges include cultural erosion, economic marginalization, and access to land and resources.

 - Youth Employment Trends